Searching ...

 Photos of South Carolina Map, Lancaster South Carolina, and a view of Charlotte, NC

-Four rivers run through Lancaster County: the Catawba River, Little Lynches River, Lynches River, and Hanging Rock Creek.
-The Catawba and Lynches have been important regional resources for tourism and power.
+Four rivers grace the landscape of Lancaster County: the Catawba River, Little Lynches River, Lynches River, and Hanging Rock Creek.
+These rivers not only add to the scenic beauty of the region but also serve as important regional resources for tourism and power generation.

-Lancaster County has also been an essential provider for the region agriculturally and through mining.
-The Haile Gold Mine has produced a total value of $7 million and was the largest gold mine east of the Mississippi River.
+Lancaster County is an essential provider for the region agriculturally and through mining.
+The Haile Gold Mine, which produced a total value of $7 million, was the largest gold mine east of the Mississippi River.

 Lancaster County History

-The area today known as Lancaster County was initially inhabited by the Catawba and Waxhaw Native Americans.
-They were drawn into the area for its wildlife and natural bounties.
+The Catawba and Waxhaw Native Americans initially inhabited the area known today as Lancaster County.
+They were drawn to the area by its wildlife and natural bounty.

 European settlement began in the early 1750s when Scots-Irish immigrants seeking religious freedom and cheap land moved into the area known as Waxhaws, today northern Lancaster County.
-A second colony was developed soon after by more European immigrants from Virginia, North Carolina, and Pennsylvania.
+Soon after, more European immigrants from Virginia, North Carolina, and Pennsylvania developed a second colony.

-Lancaster was named for Lancaster County, Pennsylvania, where different immigrants had initially come from.
+Lancaster was named for Lancaster County, Pennsylvania, where different immigrants originated.

 General William T. Sherman occupied the town of Lancaster on his way to Virginia during his Southern campaign in 1865.
 The Union Soldiers attempted to burn the courthouse and the jail, but the damage was not severe to either building.
 The soldiers did loot the town and used the Presbyterian Church as a stable for the horses.

-During Reconstruction, the Springs Cotton Mill was founded and grew to become a large textile plant.
+During the post-war era, the Springs Cotton Mill was founded and became a large textile plant.
 The plant became vital to the fortunes of Lancaster and its citizens.
 The mill and its owners had tremendous local influence into the twentieth century.

 Lancaster County Cities and Areas

 The town of Lancaster serves as the county seat.
-It was named after the famous House of Lancaster and Pennsylvania’s Lancaster County, where many early European settlers emigrated from.
+It was named after the famous House of Lancaster and Pennsylvania’s Lancaster County, where many early European settlers emigrated.
 The town is nicknamed the “Red Rose City,” after the House of Lancaster from The War of the Roses.
-Residents here have an independent spirit.
+Residents here have an independent spirit and a strong arts community.

 The town of Heath Springs is a small town to the south of Lancaster.
 It prides itself on its southern hospitality.
 The nearby Hanging Rock Mineral Spring was known for its healing springs during the 1850s.
 People came into the area seeking the healthful benefits of the mineral waters.

 The town of Kershaw is shared between Lancaster and Kershaw counties.
-It is a vibrant small-town community that includes golf courses, bowling alleys, parks, community centers, and more amenities.
+This lively small-town community includes golf courses, bowling alleys, parks, community centers, and more amenities.
 Kershaw runs events and festivals, such as the Tailgate Festival and Wreaths Across America.
-Kershaw also has a farmer’s market.
+Kershaw has a farmer’s market and a golf club.

 Lancaster County Job Market